Link switches to other language version

 Although prefabricated high-rise buildings – typical for the GDR – can be found in Leipzig, as in almost every eastern German city, they do not dominate the cityscape here.
 On the contrary: Leipzig has many imposing buildings, and not only in the city centre.
 Even the outlying districts are impressive with streets of mostly renovated Wilhelminian-style houses.
 You can still find a room in these houses relatively cheaply in Leipzig, even though rents have risen significantly in recent years.
 You may have to make a few concessions in terms of proximity to the city centre and consider neighbourhoods that are a bit further out as well.

 And Leipzig is green: you can relax wonderfully in the Auwald with the famous zoo or in Johannapark and Clara-Zetkin-Park near the city centre.
-On hot summer days, you can cycle directly from the latter through a green forest to Lake Cospuden, which was created 20 years ago in a former open-cast mining area.
+On hot summer days, you can cycle directly from the latter through a green forest to Lake Cospuden, which was created more than 20 years ago in a former open-cast mining area.
 Don't have a bike?
-Then take the tram, which is called the Bimmel here, directly from the main station.
-By the way, Leipzig's main station is the largest terminus station in Europe in terms of floorspace and has a shopping mall where many shops are also open on Sundays - which is not very common in Germany.
+Then take the bus - public transport in Leipzig consists of a dense network of S-Bahn, tram and bus lines.
+Right in the city centre and easy to reach is Leipzig’s main train station.
+This is the largest terminus station in Europe in terms of floorspace and has a shopping mall where many shops are also open on Sundays - which is not very common in Germany.

 Life in Leipzig